ntomuro/CSC583_2025Fall/HW5/README.md

 # :snail: CSC 583 HW#5

-There is one datasetposted for this assignment.
+There is one datasets posted.
+Use the 1percent data for this assignment.